 Called Jaguar Temple because of the two sculptures on each side.
-The structure was build in the 6th century and remodeled in the 13th century.
+The structure was built in the 6th century and remodeled in the 13th century.

-Before the temple, you’ll see some foundations, around a plaza, dignitaries and his/her family inhabited this area.
+Before the temple, you’ll see some foundations, around a plaza, dignitaries and their family inhabited this area.

 Lamanai actually means submerged insects, cartographers misunderstood the name and just wrote down Lamanai.
 The actual name is Laman Ayin, or submerged crocodile.

-There’s a small museum there, explaining about the site, its history and the Mayas in general.
+There’s a small museum there, providing information about the site, its history, and the Mayas in general.

 What to bring